LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

   ```

 ## Step 2 : Create JSON data set for Customer data
-So far we just passed Customer name from feature file, but we need a complete customer details to pass to checkout
+So far we just passed Customer name from feature file, but we need a other customer details to pass to checkout
 page to complete the order.
 These details we will get from JSON file.
 We ask JSON file to give us the details of any
 particular Customer out of the all Customers Data.
 As we need multiple customer data we need to create JSON Data in Arrays.

 1) Create a New Package under src/test/resources and name it 'testDataResources.
-We need to keep all our test resources in the src/test/resources folder, it is better to create a package with in
+As we are keeping all our test resources in the src/test/resources folder, it is logical we create a new package inside this folder
-that to have all the JSON file in it.
+for all our JSON files.

-2) Create a New File and name it is 'Customer.json'
+2) Create a New File inside testDataResources package and name it is 'Customer.json'
 ### Customer.json
 ```
 [